-The fetishization of craft coffee has reached the contemporary coffee scene of Budapest too.
-Tattooed-and-bearded baristas throw around buzzwords like "single origin" and "small batch" as they prepare pricey cups of pour overs and cold brews.
-Looking at it differently, you now have plenty of options for drinking excellent coffee in Budapest.
+The fetishization of craft coffee has reached Budapest as well.
+Plenty of new-wave, specialty cafés exist where tattooed-and-bearded baristas throw around buzzwords like "single origin" and "small batch" as they prepare pricey cups of pour-overs and cold brews.
+Looking at it differently, you now have a bunch of options for excellent coffee in Budapest.

 Rankings are based on a combination of food/drink, atmosphere, service, and price.
 The author visits all restaurants incognito.